Avoiding Arthritis

 The program comes from a really good California veterinarian, Dr. Wendell O. Belfield of San Jose, CA. In the mid-1970's, Dr. Belfield put together an all natural supplement program to CURE spinal degeneration.
 He was successful.
 The program is cheap and effective.

-dog RUNNING, climbing stairs and jumping onto your bed in 5-7 weeks.
+Generally it can have the dog RUNNING, climbing stairs and jumping onto your bed in 5-7 weeks.
 It works by strengthening the dog's immune system.

 Here is what Dr. Belfield wrote in his book, "How To Have A Healthier Dog" by Wendell O. Belfield and Martin Zucker: